 Chapter 36

-Mind Myst has a range of uses in spells and Mystechnology.
-It can influence emotions and thoughts in more complex spells.
+Resonance Myst has a range of uses in spells and Mystechnology.
+It can synchronize two systems near-seamlessly.
+It can improve the rate at which a living body pumps blood and consumes oxygen to enhance physical performance.
+It can also influence emotions and thoughts in more complex spells if used carefully.
 But among its more common uses is for registering and/or reading the intent of a user or caster to act accordingly.
 This allows a wide range of adventuring and military technology to act on an instinctive level for users.

 Day 363 Quenchenday

 My grades improved as the days went by.
 My training improved to the point that I could beat Rose every one in three matches.
+My Mystwell had increased thirteen to twenty-three.
 I had even managed to get my Vector scores for all sects up to a passing level, though that was no easy feat.
 One of the highest points of pride for myself in that month was devising a magic formula and device for projecting illusions.
 But the real high note was about to start.

 I was just wrapping up integrating the illusionary projection device system into my tactical gauntlet.
 I was putting the finishing welds on the system at the back of the hand of my gauntlet.
 With a clearer head, I had a much easier time using my magic for precision welds.
 The only visual sign of the device was a dial-ringed light projector that looked like just a fancy green light about an inch and a half in diameter.